hmanan/projects/README.md

 # projects
-Using Python as our scraping language, together with a simple and powerful library called BeautifulSoup we scraped the links from a url and copied the reuslts into a list.
+Using Python as our scraping language, together with a simple and powerful library called BeautifulSoup we scraped the links from a url and copied the result into a list.